ajcampbell96/OutpatientProcedures/README.md

 ## outpatientrank.R
 This function takes a procedure name (given above) and a number ("best", "worst", or integer) and returns the hosptial name in that position within the national rank.

+## outpatientprocedures.R
+This function takes a hospital name (partial or whole) and procedure name (given above) and returns the hospital(s) and number of procedures for the given input.
+If a partial hospital name is given, it will return all with that partial name.